MathildeLemee/hubot-twitter/README.md

 ## Description

-This is the [Twitter](http://twitter.com) adapter for hubot that allows you to send an tweet to your Hubot and he will send an tweet back with the response.
+This is the [Twitter](http://twitter.com) adapter for hubot that allows you to send a tweet to your Hubot and he will send a tweet back with the response.

 ## Installation